-Cemeteries play a very important role in our community.
+1.1 Cemeteries play a very important role in our community.
 Kaipara District Council administers six cemeteries in the Kaipara area.
 They are old Mt Wesley, new Mt Wesley, Dargaville (Mt Wesley) RSA, Redhill, Arapohue and Tokatoka.
-All of the cemeteries that Council administers have Historical Significance as they have been going for over a 100 years.
+All of the cemeteries which Council administers have Historical Significance as they have been going for over a 100 years.